 Contact: 6214 0628

-It’s no secret that a good number of attractions at Jewel Changi are paid ones.
+It’s no secret that a good number of attractions and activities for kids at Jewel Changi are paid ones.
 But don’t let that deter you from forking out on some that’ll truly make your kid’s day.
-After all, spending just $4.50/person for the most basic Canopy Park ticket can keep the young ones entertained for a good hour or more.
+After all, spending just $6-$8/pax for the most basic Canopy Park ticket can keep the young ones entertained for a good hour or more.

 Head over on a weekend and you’ll see kids running through and rolling all over the Foggy Bowls.

 It doesn’t even end there.
-Older kids can whizz down the psychedellic Discovery Slides that’s included in the Canopy Park admission.
+Older kids can whizz down the psychedelic Discovery Slides included in the Canopy Park admission.
 Extra cool points are awarded here since it looks more like an art sculpture than a slide.

-Other family-friendly attractions such as the Sky Nets and Mirror Maze are accessible from the Canopy Park, with bundles available from as low as $7.20/person.
+There are also other family-friendly attractions, such as the Sky Nets and Mirror Maze, that are accessible from Canopy Park.
 If you need help deciding what to splurge on, check out the various attractions at Jewel Changi Airport.

 Fun for kids: 5/5